-The GasLog Santiago and the GasLog Sydney are due to come off charter in August 2018 and September 2018, respectively, each plus or minus 30 days.
-In addition, the Methane Jane Elizabeth, the Methane Alison Victoria and the Methane Rita Andrea are due to come off charter in October 2019, December 2019 and April 2020, respectively, each plus or minus 30 days.
-GasLog Partners has secured an approximately three-and-a-half-year charter for the GasLog Santiago, commencing in either August or September at the Partnership's option and a one-year charter for either the Methane Jane Elizabeth or the Methane Alison Victoria (as nominated by the Partnership), commencing in either November or December 2019 at the Partnership's option.
-In addition, GasLog Partners has secured an 18-month charter for the GasLog Sydney, commencing between September and December 2018.
+The Methane Jane Elizabeth, the Methane Alison Victoria and the Methane Rita Andrea and the Methane Shirley Elisabeth are due to come off charter in October 2019, December 2019, April 2020 and June 2020, respectively, each plus or minus 30 days.
+GasLog Partners has secured a one-year charter for either the Methane Jane Elizabeth or the Methane Alison Victoria (as nominated by the Partnership), commencing in either November or December 2019 at the Partnership's option.
 GasLog Partners continues to pursue opportunities for new multi-year charters with third parties and, on an interim basis, may consider trading the vessels in the spot market, pursuing the most advantageous redeployment depending on evolving market conditions.